gitlabhq/gitlabhq/doc/user/project/issues/issue_data_and_actions.md

 #### 3. Assignee

 An issue can be assigned to yourself, another person, or [many people](#31-multiple-assignees-STARTER).
-The assignee(s) can be changed as much as needed.
+The assignee(s) can be changed as often as needed.
 The idea is that the assignees are responsible for that issue until it's reassigned to someone else to take it from there.
 When assigned to someone, it will appear in their assigned issues list.